iqbalansari/dotPlaybook/README.md

 Ansible playbook to install the software I use regularly.
-The playbook works on Ubuntu 18.04, Ubuntu 16.04, macOS Mojave and High Seirra.
+The playbook works on Ubuntu 18.04, macOS Mojave and High Seirra.

 The `run.sh` script in the repo is used to install the dependencies (git, ansible) and run the playbook.
 Below is a one-liner I use to get things up and